 - 1. The student discusses the issue with the faculty member(s) with whom there is a difference. - 2.
 If the issue remains unresolved, the student should contact the department of social work chair. - 3.
 If there is still no resolution, the student should prepare a written statement addressed to the Academic and Professional Standards Committee.
 The statement should provide the Committee with all relevant information about the issue or problem, and the steps the student has taken to obtain a resolution of the problem. - 4.
 Upon receipt of the student's statement, the Committee will meet to consider the issue or problem.
 The committee will accept written statements from any involved faculty member.
 The committee will prepare a written report with recommendation(s) for resolution.
-A case review of the student's grievance will include the committee and any faculty with the exception of the Department Chair and the faculty member with whom

-- the student has a dispute. - 5.
+A case review of the student's grievance will include the committee and any faculty with the exception of the Department Chair and the faculty member with whom - the student has a dispute. - 5.
 The committee will send the report to the Department Chair for appropriate action. - 6.
 The student, if not satisfied, may confer with the chair of the Department of Social Work and with the Dean of the College of Behavioral and Health Sciences.

 Section VIII.
-Field Education
+Practicum Education

-Purpose of Field Education
+Purpose of Practicum Education

-The purpose of the field practicum is to provide an educationally directed practice experience for the MSW student.
-The Council on Social Work Education (CSWE) has identified field education as the signature pedagogy of social work education:
+The purpose of the practicum is to provide an educationally directed practice experience for the MSW student.
+The Council on Social Work Education (CSWE) has identified practicum education as the signature pedagogy of social work education:

-"Signature pedagogy represent the central form of instruction and learning in which a profession socializes its students In social work, the signature pedagogy is field education... the two interrelated components of curriculum-classroom and field-are of equal importance within the curriculum, and each contributes to the development of the requisite competencies of professional practice.
+"Signature pedagogy represent the central form of instruction and learning in which a profession socializes its students In social work, the signature pedagogy is practicum education... the two interrelated components of curriculum-classroom and practicum-are of equal importance within the curriculum, and each contributes to the development of the requisite competencies of professional practice.
 It fosters a learning environment where anti-racism, diversity, equity, and inclusion are valued."
 (CSWE, 2022).

-The field experience provides opportunities for students to apply the knowledge and skills learned in the classroom to real life interactions with clients.
-Students can observe the benefits and challenges of working within various organizational settings with diverse client populations.
-Through this experience, students become socialized to the profession and can deepen their understanding of the profession's values and ethics as well as its commitment to social, economic, and environmental justice.
+The practicum experience provides opportunities for students to apply the knowledge and skills learned in the classroom to real life interactions with clients.
+Students can observe the benefits and challenges of working within various organizational settings with diverse client populations and situations.
+Through this experience, students become socialized to the profession and can deepen their understanding of the profession's values and ethics as well as its commitment to social, racial, economic, and environmental justice.

-At MTSU's Department of Social Work, a field placement is provided through a school-agency partnership.
-This is referred to as "field practicum."
-The field practicum is made up of two components:
+At MTSU's Department of Social Work, a practicum placement is provided through a school-agency partnership.
+The practicum is made up of two components:

-- 1. Supervision by a professional social worker in the agency (Field Instructor/Supervisor). - 2.
-Faculty member (Field Liaison) from the social work department.
+- 1. Supervision by a professional social worker in the agency (Practicum Instructor/Supervisor). - 2.
+Faculty member (Practicum Liaison) from the social work department.

-Throughout the practicum experience students attend Field Instruction course and meet with their faculty liaisons to ensure their progress is developed, directed, monitored, assessed, and supported academically.
+Throughout the practicum experience students attend Practicum Instruction course and meet with their faculty liaisons to ensure their progress is developed, directed, monitored, assessed, and supported academically.

-All field practicum sites and Field Instructors (Supervisors) are selected by the Department through a prescribed process overseen by the MSW Field Education Coordinator.
+All practicum sites and Practicum Instructors (Supervisors) are selected by the Department through a prescribed process overseen by the MSW Practicum Coordinator.
 Each agency signs an Affiliation Agreement prior to the beginning of a student's placement.
-Students are placed in a variety of generalist practice social work settings designed to be inclusive of all course content.
-Field placements are geared toward student interests and educational feasibility.
+Students complete their practicum experiences in a variety of generalist practice social work settings designed to be inclusive of all course content.
+Practicum placements are geared toward student interests and educational feasibility.

-Structure of Field Education
+Structure of Practicum Education

-Students who enter the MSW Program without advanced standing complete two, distinct field placements: a 6-credit, 400-hour foundation placement and an 8-credit, 500-hour concentration placement.
-Those who come into the program with advanced standing complete a single, 8-credit, 500-hour concentration field placement.
+Students who enter the MSW Program without advanced standing complete two, distinct practicum placements: a 6-credit, 400-hour generalist placement and an 8-credit, 500-hour advanced generalist placement.
+Those who come into the program with advanced standing complete a single, 8-credit, 500-hour advanced generalist practicum placement.